#AceOnAce with the Creator of Syd’s Vids

 Check out Sydney’s Youtube Channel HERE.

-Want to see Part 1 of the series with Mikey Robins??
+Part 1 with Chef & Event Planner Mikey Robins.
 Click HERE.

 Sydney, from your fellow Penn Stater and Sapphire, I am so excited to see where the rest of your college career takes you.
 As a girl in her early 20’s, you have the special gift of not giving an F about what other people think (I CHAMPION this).
 You’re a great role model for your followers, and I wish you continued success.